Goodbye Mama (I'm off to Yokohama)

 "Goodbye Mama (I'm off to Yokohama)" is a World War II song written and composed by J. Fred Coots about the Pacific Theatre.
-The wartime song was first ever published in 1941 by Chappell and Co. in New York, NY.
+The wartime song was first published in 1941 by Chappell and Co. in New York, NY.
 The song has a march-tempo, 4/4 meter with some syncopated rhythm.
 The tune is cheery and akin to a Boy Scout hiking song.

 The song was recorded in 1942 by a number of artists, including Dick Robertson, Frankie Masters, and Teddy Powell.

 A cover version, "Goodbye Maria (I'm Off To Korea)", was recorded by country musician Wilf Carter in 1950.

 A dark humor satirical version, "So Long, Mom (A Song For World War III) written and published by Tom Lehrer in 1965 uses the same tune and rhyme scheme, referring to World War Three and an eventual Nuclear Holocaust.

 The sheet music can be found at the Pritzker Military Museum & Library.